 Stroke Misdiagnosis Compensation Claims

-Stroke is the 4th highest cause of death in the UK.
-Due to the seriousness of the condition, a late or misdiagnosis could result in serious brain damage.
+Stroke is the 4th highest cause of death in the UK and people who survive a stroke are often left with life changing disabilities.
+Due to the seriousness of the condition, late diagnosis or misdiagnosis of a stroke can result in death or serious brain damage that could have been avoided with prompt action.

 A stroke is a life threatening medical condition where blood supply to part of the brain is cut off thereby preventing oxygen and nutrients being delivered to the cells.
 It is a life threatening medical emergency and requires urgent treatment.